Vae1ocks/Shop/frontend/src/app/pages/registration/registration-code/README.md

-# create-password
+# registration-code

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test create-password` to execute the unit tests.
+Run `nx test registration-code` to execute the unit tests.